TABLE OF CONTENTS

 So, what is EFT payment processing?
 And what does this form of electronic processing mean for a business?

-The EFT payment meaning describes a generic digital activity that defines several types of electronic payments.
+An EFT payment describes a generic digital activity that defines several types of electronic payments.
 These payments include automated clearing house (ACH) transfers from banks and wire transfers.
 EFT presents a helpful solution for sending dependable and quick payments on time.

 In 2018, almost 100% of government salaries were paid through EFT processing.
 The IRS also issued around 84% of tax refund payments through EFT processing.